Analysis: Small generic drug firms need niches to survive looming price war

 Companies that offer only injectable drugs, rather than a full range of medicines, can still negotiate good prices with hospitals, said Christoph Bieri, an adviser with Turkey-based M&A consultancy firm IMAP.

-U.S.-based Hospira Inc and Germany's Fresenius SE & Co's generic unit, Kabi, have built successful businesses by specializing in injectables.
+U.S.-based Hospira Inc HSP.N and Germany's Fresenius SE & Co's (FREG.DE) generic unit, Kabi, have built successful businesses by specializing in injectables.

 Expertise in injectables could also help when the market for biosimilars, or copycat biotechnology drugs, opens up.